abrightmoore/Bedrock-AddOn-Generator/README.md

 > SEED = 123456789

 9. Run the script with your en_US.lang file in the same directory.

+> python .\addon_gen_v1.py

-Verify the Behavior and Resource directories are created.
+10. Verify the Behavior and Resource directories are created.
 In this example they will be:

 > AddOnGen_Test_RP